zubata88/mdgru/README.rst

 Multi-Dimensional Gated Recurrent Units*.
-It is implemented in **Python** using the deep learning libraries **PyTorch** and **TensorFlow** each, modified versions were also used to reach *1st place* in the ISBI 2015 longitudinal lesion segmentation challenge, *2nd place* in the white matter hyperintensities challenge of MICCAI 2017 (and its previous implementation using CAFFE made *3rd place* in the MrBrainS13 Segmentation challenge).
+It is implemented in **Python** using the deep learning libraries **PyTorch** and **TensorFlow** each, modified versions were also used to reach *1st place* in the ISBI 2015 longitudinal lesion segmentation challenge, *2nd place* in the white matter hyperintensities challenge of MICCAI 2017 (and its previous implementation using Caffe made *3rd place* in the MrBrainS13 Segmentation challenge).
 It was also applied in the BraTS 2017 competition, where the information on the exact rank are still unknown.

-Since being published the first time using a CAFFE implementation, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
+Since being published the first time using a Caffe implementation, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
 The reported results should still be reproducible though using this new implementation with TensorFlow and PyTorch.
-(The former CAFFE code is not maintained anymore (there are probably breaking changes in CuDNN, not tested), but a snapshot of it is included in this release in the folder tensorflow\_extra\_ops as additional operation for TensorFlow.)
+(The former Caffe code is not maintained anymore (there are probably breaking changes in CuDNN, not tested), but a snapshot of it is included in this release in the folder tensorflow\_extra\_ops as additional operation for TensorFlow.)